-UpToDate is about everyone's go-to resources for the most relevant (and as the name suggests) "up-to-date" information on every medical topic one can imagine.
-Though at times it may be hard to find precisely what you are looking for in a timely manner you can always trust UpToDate to provide you with the most relevant and dependable diagnostic approaches and treatment protocols.
+UpToDate is just about everyone's go-to resource for the most relevant (and as the name suggests) "up-to-date" information on every medical topic one can imagine.
+Though, at times, it may be hard to find precisely what you are looking for in a timely manner, you can always trust UpToDate to provide you with the most relevant and dependable diagnostic approaches and treatment protocols.
 If you have an account provided by your employer, you can stay logged in through the app for quick searches from your phone.
 This is my go-to medical resource.

 By Burlington Pediatrics, PA